America uses a disproportionate share of

 unaffordable.
 Then overseas bond sales are essential to fund the

 government deficit spending.
-Interest rates
+Normally, interest rates

 loaning money to the USA government to cover its debts - depends on